Santa Monica Civic Auditorium: History

 The Santa Monica Civic Auditorium opened in summer 1958, then the second-largest auditorium in the Los Angeles area.
 It was constructed in what was formally known as Belmar, the first African American community in Santa Monica.
 The land was secured through the use of eminent domain.

-The $2.9-million city-owned project soon became an acclaimed music venue, for artists as varied as David Bowie, Eric Clapton, Frank Sinatra, Village People, Dave Brubeck, Laura Nyro, The Limeliters, Ella Fitzgerald, Free, Traffic, Prince, Tim Buckley and Bob Dylan.
+The $2.9-million city-owned project soon became an acclaimed music venue, for artists as varied as David Bowie, Sonic Youth, Dinosaur, Jr., Screaming Trees, Cell, Fluf, The Cramps, Klaus Nomi, Top Jimmy & The Rhythm Pigs, Eric Clapton, Frank Sinatra, Village People, Mötley Crüe, Dave Brubeck, Laura Nyro, The Limeliters, Ella Fitzgerald, Elton John, Free, Traffic, Prince, Tim Buckley and Bob Dylan.
 On October 28 and 29, 1964, the auditorium was host to the T.A.M.I.
 Show, a filmed concert featuring James Brown and The Rolling Stones.
-A home of the Academy Awards from 1961 to 1967, the auditorium remains home to the Santa Monica Symphony Orchestra.
+A home of the Academy Awards from 1961 to 1968, the auditorium remains home to the Santa Monica Symphony Orchestra.
 Pink Floyd performed there on May 1, 1970.

 George Carlin's album Class Clown was recorded at the auditorium on May 27, 1972, and was released later that year on September 29.
 Carlin first performed his infamous monologue "Seven Words You Can Never Say on Television" at the show's finale.
 On July 21, 1972, Carlin was arrested and charged with violating obscenity laws after performing the routine at Summerfest.

 The Eagles performed three consecutive shows during The Long Run Tour on July 27–29, 1980.
 The show was recorded and mostly featured on their live album, entitled Eagles Live.
 Blue Öyster Cult played in support of its Club Ninja album in March 1986; the show was recorded for radio broadcast, and several songs from the performance were finally made available as part of a box set in 2012, including the never-before released "Wings Of Mercury".